peter1357908/Resistance-Online-Server-/src/protocol.md

 }
 ```

-Both the server and the client should assume that the game is proceeding to the next phase (*first round begins*) upon sending/receiving the above server response with an empty `waitingFor` array.
+Once the server has received a 'factionViewed' action from the last client, it broadcasts to all the clients on the event `inGame`:
+{
+    action: 'everyoneJoined'
+    currentLeaderID: String // the playerID of the current leader
+    currentMission: Integer // it appears that the backend is sending an integer ranging from 0 to 4
+    missionSize: Integer // how many players are needed on the current mission
+    currentRound: Integer
+}

 ## ROUND LEADER CLICKS ON CARD
 client sends to the server on the event `inGame`: